 Hedge fund strategies, by definition, include a broad opportunity set that may include both equity and fixed-income instruments.
-As such, we source the hedge fund allocation from both return-seeking and risk-reducing assets (similarly to how real estate was handled).
+As such, we source the hedge fund allocation from both returnseeking and risk-reducing assets (similarly to how real estate was handled).
 Similar to private equity, the expected performance differential between the best-performing and average managers is relatively wide, and a hedge fund portfolio must be actively implemented.
-As such, we assumed the implementation of high-skill/high-conviction managers.
+As such, we assumed the implementation of highskill/high-conviction managers.

 While we would similarly expect improved net-of-fee performance, the active management component and esoteric strategies used within hedge funds also lead to higher fees.
 A typical fee structure, like in private equity, includes a management fee in the range of 1.5% to 2.0% as well as a performance fee.
-Total fees can be managed through including some lower cost alternative beta strategies in the implementation.
+Total fees can be managed through including some lower cost alternative beta16 strategies in the implementation.

 A skilled hedge fund portfolio can be implemented with higher liquidity than some of the other strategies we've discussed thus far, so strategic weights can be higher while still retaining the ability to manage the fund both in normal and stressed time periods.
-As shown in Exhibit 4 on the following page, the conservative hedge fund implementation starts at 10% of the total fund and transitions to 5% at retirement, while the moderate implementation starts at 20% of the total fund and transitions to 15%.
+As shown in Exhibit 7, the conservative hedge fund implementation starts at 10% of the total fund and transitions to 5% at retirement, while the moderate implementation starts at 20% of the total fund and transitions to 15%.
 The return-seeking and risk-reducing allocations were reduced pro rata in each of the scenarios.
+The nature of the underlying assets can have a material impact on results, so we again use our income replacement framework to evaluate these alternatives.
+While maintaining a portfolio of hedge fund managers requires heightened governance related to manager oversight and implementation, doing so successfully can improve the total distribution of outcomes during the accumulation phase.